 - A Description of the Appraisal Method.
 The art appraisal should include a description and explanation of the appraisal method(s) used.

 - A Statement of the Appraiser’s Disinterest.
-The appraiser should not have any financial or person interest in the property or the parties involved.
+The appraiser should not have any financial or personal interest in the property or the parties involved.
 In addition, the appraiser should state the code under which the appraiser practices, such as the International Society of Appraisers (ISA).